BenjaminHuh/LittleJohn/app/README.md

 * Allows users to search by either ticker name or company name, and opens the stock's show page

 ### Next Steps
-* Implement Buy/Sell functionality
+* API to query and access Company info and historical data
-* Provide account summary/history on the dashboard
+* Account summary/history on the dashboard
+* Buy/Sell functionality
+* Search suggestions